Tirzepatide ODT

 What makes Tirzepatide ODT different from regular tirzepatide injections?

-Tirzepatide ODT is an oral disintegrating tablet formulation that dissolves rapidly on the tongue without requiring water.
-Physicians may determine this compounded medication is necessary for patients who have needle phobia, difficulty with manual dexterity required for injections, or lifestyle factors that make regular injections inconvenient.
-The formulation is specially compounded by 503A pharmacies to meet individual patient needs as determined by the prescribing physician, allowing the prescribing physician to customize dosing and potentially other aspects of the formulation based on specific a patient’s needs.
+Tirzepatide ODT is a compounded oral disintegrating tablet formulation that dissolves rapidly under the tongue without requiring water.
+The formulation is compounded by our 503A pharmacy to meet individual patient needs as determined by the prescribing provider.
 Compounded medications are not FDA-approved drugs.
 FDA does not review compounded medications for safety or efficacy.

 How quickly does Tirzepatide ODT start working?